Please enable JavaScript to view the comments powered by Disqus.

 Connection timed out

 Connection timed out means the client kept trying to open a connection to the destined port on the host, but there was no reply — so the client gave up trying.
-The client tried to open a connection (SYN) again and again, with no reply from the server.
+The client attempted to open a connection (SYN) repeatedly, but received no reply from the server.
 Put simply, you (the client) kept knocking on your friend Bob's front door and there was no answer.

 How could this happen?